-The Social and Environmental Responsibility Committee may also request external technical studies in the areas for which it is responsible, at the Company's expense and within an annual budget that may be decided by the Board of Directors, after having informed the Chairman of the Board of Directors or the Board of Directors itself thereof, and subject to reporting thereon to the Board of Directors.
+The Social and Environmental Responsibility Committee may also request external technical studies in the areas for which it is responsible, at the Company's expense and within an annual budget that may be decided by the Board of Directors, after having informed the Chairman or the Board of Directors itself thereof, and subject to reporting thereon to the Board of Directors.
 In such cases, the Social and Environmental Responsibility Committee shall ensure the objectivity of the relevant expert.